Current Arts Stuff

 (Ken Robinson)

-Recent memorable reading: Margaret Atwood's The Testaments, Sebastian Barry’s Days Without EndJohn Boyne’s The Heart's Invisible Furies, Patrick Gale’s A Place Called Winter, George Gissing's The Odd Women, Maggie O Farrell's Hamnet, Mary Lawson's Crow Lake, Elizabeth Strout’s The Burgess Boys, Adrian Tchaikovsky's Children of Time, Tara Westover's Educated
+Recent memorable reading: Sebastian Barry’s Days Without EndJohn Boyne’s The Heart's Invisible Furies, Lee Child's Bad Luck and Trouble, Patrick Gale’s A Place Called Winter, George Gissing's The Odd Women, Maggie O Farrell's Hamnet, Kerry Madden's Werewolf Hamlet, Elizabeth Strout’s The Burgess Boys, Adrian Tchaikovsky's Children of Time, Tara Westover's Educated

 Authors whose work I love reading (and re-reading): Margaret Atwood, Jane Austen, Anne Brontë, Emily Brontë, Charlotte Brontë, Angela Carter, John Christopher, Charles Dickens, Dave Duncan, EM Forster, Alan Garner, William Golding, Sally Green, Thomas Hardy, Alice Hoffmann, Kazuo Ishiguro, DH Lawrence, Kerry Madden, Somerset Maugham, Anne McCaffrey, Toni Morrison, George Orwell, John Steinbeck, RL Stevenson, Meera Syal, Colm Tóibín, Anne Tyler, Evelyn Waugh, HG Wells, TH White

-Top Ten Films (currently): The Big Chill, Cabaret, The Deer Hunter, The Godfather I&II, God’s Own Country, Hannah and her Sisters, Promising Young Woman, The Remains of the Day, Roma, Singin' in the Rain
+Top Ten Films (currently): All About My Mother, The Big Chill, Cabaret, The Deer Hunter, The Godfather I&II, God’s Own Country, Hannah and her Sisters, Promising Young Woman, The Remains of the Day, Singin' in the Rain

 • Ballet Rambert’s Ghost Dances (at Bradford Alhambra)